 Introduction

 The studio heritage and architecture: vacant police heritage, aims at revitalising existing police buildings that are included in the real estate portfolio of the Dutch police.
 Subsequently my graduation project focussed on the redevelopment of the Koudenhorn police station in Haarlem, a building that was originally constructed as a deacon house and was later transformed to accommodate the Dutch police.
 General research into the needs of the city of Haarlem showed that the city will focus on sheltering and providing new chances for homeless young adults in the Dutch society.
 The focus of the project therefor was to create new shelter spaces for both short and long-term accommodations of homeless young adults in Haarlem.
 Due to the focus of reintegrating this target group into society, a choice was made to integrate several public functions into the building that could be used by the inhabitants to explore different types of career paths.
 At the same time, this allowed the inhabitants to interact with the society of Haarlem.
 The building therefor now also accommodates public functions to allow the inhabitants to explore new job and life opportunities and to reconnect them with the public of Haarlem.
 In its current form, the Koudenhorn building is relatively closed off to the public.
 My graduation project focussed on creating a public character for the building by investigating how the future form, materiality and perception of the physical borders of the building could nudge people into the building.
-From my exploration of my graduation research, I concluded that this is largely influenced by the transparency of the border, a material characteristic that is predominantly present in glass.
-In relation to the specific touch and feel research and design line of the Vacant heritage studio, I explored the perception of glass as a border material to strengthen the relation between indoor and outdoor public spaces.
+From my exploration of my graduation research, I concluded that this is largely influenced by the transparency of the border, a material characteristic that is predominantly present in transparent borders.
+In relation to the specific touch and feel research and design line of the Vacant heritage studio, I explored the perception of a transparent border as a border material to strengthen the relation between indoor and outdoor public spaces.
 This research paper elaborates on my research process and results and the relation between my research and my design.
 Furthermore, the relation of my graduation project and the larger social and scientific framework and my graduation in relation to the master track of architecture and the vacant heritage studio is discussed.
 Lastly, I reflected on the ethical issues and dilemmas I encountered while conducting my research and during the design process.

 Elaboration on research method and approach